 - Be consistent.
 Using a uniform background color, text size, text color, and font throughout your slide presentation makes it easier for the audience to follow the flow of your ideas.
 When using PowerPoint, it is a good idea to build your presentation using the slide master, which helps keep your presentation consistent.

 - Sans serif fonts project better and are easier to read.
-Examples of sans serif fonts include Arial, Helvetica, and Verdana 18-point font size.
+Examples of sans serif fonts include Arial, Helvetica, Calibri and Verdana 18-point font size.
 Words in all capital letters and custom fonts are hard to read.

 back to top